52North/sensorweby/README.md

 #### Pollution Plot

 Example for a wind rose pollution plot powered by `openair`.
+Select an station which provides wind data on the map, then switch to the analysis page to see a [wind rose/pollution rose](http://www.openair-project.org/Examples/WindPollutionRoses.aspx).

 ```r